aerickt/lapwing-for-beginners/src/Chapter-19.md

 * `#STKPWHRER/PHA/TPHEU` Germany
 * `#STKPWHRO/TPHO/THAPB` Jonathan

+> The initial j consonant for proper nouns was recently changed.
+Check [chapter 5](Chapter-05.md#dictionary-updates) for instructions to update your dictionary if you have a different outline for "j" proper nouns.

 ## Alternative proper nouns with a prefix stroke

 > If you have no complaints with using the number key in proper noun strokes, you can skip this section.